bufbuild-ru/docs/docs/bsr/admin/instance/user-lifecycle/index.md

 ### Using the admin panel

-User deactivation is a manual process using the admin panel—if your BSR instance is `https://buf.example.com` then it's available at `https://buf.example.com/admin/users`.
+User deactivation is a manual process using the admin panel — if your BSR instance is `https://buf.example.com` then it's available at `https://buf.example.com/admin/users`.

 ### Using the BSR API